smogon/pokemon-showdown/data/FORMES.md

 - all Dynamax and Gigantamax changes

-PS treats Gigantamax formes as regular in-battle formes, but Dynamax is implemented purely as a volatile status.
+PS has dex entries for Gigantamax Pokémon (to make their sprites easier to access) but not Dynamax Pokémon.

 Event-only Ability formes